Bob Knight, Indiana’s combustible coaching giant, dies at age 83

 Knight expected players to exceed expectations on the court and in the classroom.
 He abided by NCAA rules even when he disagreed with them, never backed down from a dust-up and promised to take his old-school principles to the grave.

-His disposition and theatrics, however, often overshadowed his formidable record, tactical genius and dedication to his players and the game, leaving behind a singular resume.
+While he was beloved by many of his players, his disposition and theatrics sometimes overshadowed his formidable record, tactical genius, innovation and dedication to and the game, leaving behind a singular resume..

 “He changed basketball in this state, the way you compete, the way you win,” Steve Alford, the leader of Knight’s last national championship team in 1987, once said.
 “It started in Indiana, but he really changed college basketball.
 You look at the motion offense and people everywhere used it.”